mongodb/mongodb-kubernetes-operator/README.md

 - Reporting of MongoDB server state via the [MongoDB resource](/deploy/crds/mongodb.com_mongodb_crd.yaml) `status` field
 - Use of any of the available [Docker MongoDB images](https://hub.docker.com/_/mongo/)
 - Clients inside the Kubernetes cluster can connect to the replica set (no external connectivity)
-- TLS support for client/server communication
+- TLS support for client-to-server and server-to-server communication

 ### Planned Features
 - Server internal authentication via keyfile